bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Possible Drizzle
+- Mostly Cloudy
-- 93% humidity
+- 89% humidity
-- 3 mph wind
+- 8 mph wind
-- 80% cloud cover
+- 79% cloud cover
 - 32 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
 - 0.25 inches of rain expected in the next 48 hours